IStock

 By Charline Jao

-However, despite online sites like TodayTix and daily ticket lotteries, Broadway can still be an incredibly inaccessible space.
+However, despite online sites like TodayTix and daily ticket lotteries, Broadway can still be inaccessible.
 Prices for Broadway can make an outing to the theater out of reach for the average person.
-The cheapest seats tend to cost $30-40 dollars, and the most expensive can be hundreds dollars—if you can score them at all.
+The cheapest seats tend to cost $30-40 dollars, and the most expensive can be hundreds of dollars—if you can score them at all.

 A unifying experience for most New Yorkers, besides hating the subway, is the repeated disappointment of finding you didn't win Hamilton tickets in the daily lottery.
 That doesn't even touch on the feeling those who live outside of New York have when presented with morning talk show performances, cast recordings, and movie adaptations of big Broadway shows—but not the real thing.